U.S. judge deals setback to Waymo damage claim in Uber lawsuit

 The docket summarizes the decision, but the details are under seal until later on Friday.

-“It might affect their ability to show - to prove - the high monetary damages using their own expert,” she said, adding there are ways to get the information in, if the scope of the exclusion is limited to the one person.
+In a statement, Waymo said the company could still pursue full damages using “the same documents” relied upon by their expert.

-Uber described rulings on the expert, the exclusion of a potential defendant related to Uber’s former self-driving car chief and others as signs of success.
+Uber described the ruling on the expert as a sign of success, together with Alsup’s exclusion of Otto Trucking as a defendant in the case.
+Levandowski is the primary shareholder of Otto Trucking.

-“Waymo’s case continues to shrink,” the ride-services company, which is developing its own autonomous car technology, said in a statement.
+“Waymo’s case continues to shrink,” the ride-services company said in a statement.

-Waymo did not immediately respond to a request for comment on the damages expert decision.

 Alsup recently agreed to Waymo’s request to delay a trial to decide the dispute from October to early December, citing the need to investigate evidence Uber had not disclosed earlier.

-Waymo sued Uber in February, claiming that Anthony Levandowski, the former head of Uber’s self-driving effort who Waymo alleges downloaded more than 14,000 confidential files before leaving Waymo to set up a self-driving truck startup company that Uber then acquired.
+Waymo sued Uber in February, claiming that Levandowski - the former head of Uber’s self-driving effort who was previously at Waymo - downloaded more than 14,000 confidential files before leaving Waymo to set up a self-driving truck startup company that Uber then acquired.

 Waymo in settlement talks had sought at least $1 billion from Uber, which rejected that and other terms as non-starters, sources previously told Reuters.

-Waymo views winning a permanent injunction against Uber using any Waymo intellectual property as the main priority, another source familiar with the company’s thinking said.
+Waymo main priority is to win a permanent injunction against Uber using any Waymo intellectual property, another source familiar with the company’s thinking said.